Reputational Bargaining and Inefficient Technology Adoption: Introduction

-We discuss our contributions to the related literature in the remainder of this section.
+In the remainder of this section, we discuss our contributions to the related literature.
 Section \ref{sec2} sets up the baseline model in which the seller chooses between two production technologies.
 The main results are stated in Section \ref{sec3} and are shown in the appendices.
 Section \ref{sec5} extends our results to settings where the seller chooses between three or more technologies.
 Section \ref{sec6} concludes.

-\paragraph{Hold-Up Problem:} Grossman and Hart (1986) assume that investments are \textit{observable} and that bargaining is efficient.
-They show that a player's investment is socially inefficient unless they have all the bargaining power.
-Gul (2001) shows that when investments are \textit{unobservable}, a player's investment will be approximately efficient even when they cannot make any offer and hence have no bargaining power, as long as their opponent can frequently revise their offers.

-We incorporate a practical concern that players might be reluctant to revise their offers due to their incentives to build reputations for being obstinate.
-We show that the hold-up problem re-emerges even when the investment decision is \textit{unobservable}.
-Our result implies that the \textit{absolute magnitude} of the social benefit from investment has a significant effect on players' investment incentives.
-This is complementary to the existing theories in which a player's investment incentive depends only on the \textit{ratio} between the social benefit from investment and the cost of investment.\footnote{In Che and S\'{a}kovics (2004), investment incentives depend on the difference between the social surplus and the cost of investment, whereas investment incentives depend on the \textit{absolute magnitude} of social surplus in our model.}

-Our conclusions also apply to other forms of \textit{selfish} investments, such as the seller deciding whether to \textit{divest} and become less efficient and the buyer deciding whether to increase their valuation.
-When investments are \textit{cooperative} in the sense of Che and Hausch (1999), such as the seller's investment increases the buyer's value, the seller has no incentive to invest when his investment is unobservable, but has a positive incentive to invest when it is observable.
-This stands in contrast to the case studied in our paper where non-observability leads to stronger investment incentives.

-\paragraph{Reputational Bargaining:} We take a first step to study reputational bargaining games where the distribution of players' payoffs is \textit{endogenous}.
-This is conceptually novel relative to the existing works on reputational bargaining in which the distributions of players' payoffs are \textit{exogenous}.
+\paragraph{Bargaining \& Reputations:} We take a first step to analyze reputational bargaining games when the distribution of players' preferences is \textit{endogenous}.
+This aspect is novel relative to the existing works in this literature, which assume that the distribution of preferences is exogenous.